getethos/ethos-design-system/README.md

 - Prompt you for the new version number
 - Update `package.json` with the version number
 - Commit the change in a new commit

-- Add the version number to the commit as a tag
+To create and push a git tag, run `git tag v1.2.3 && git push origin v1.2.3`.
+You can skip this if the release isn't specifically needed downstream yet.

-You can then just `git push`.
 For more granular control:

 ```
 $ git tag v1.2.3 [-f]               # add a lightweight tag locally